logo

 University of Louisiana at Monroe

 The University of Louisiana at Monroe (ULM) offers online and on-campus counseling degrees at the graduate level.
-The Master of Science (MS) in Clinical Mental Health Counseling is offered online and on campus and the MS in School Counseling is available on campus.
-Both tracks require 60 credits and take approximately three years of full-time study to complete.
+The Master of Science (MS) in Clinical Mental Health Counseling, MS in School Counseling, and MS in Addiction Counseling are all offered online and on campus.
+All tracks require 60 credits and take approximately three years of full-time study to complete.
 Part-time study is permitted but all degree requirements must be completed within six years.
-Graduates of the MS in Clinical Mental Health Counseling meet coursework requirements for the Licensed Professional Counselor (LPC) in Louisiana, while MS in School Counseling graduates meet state requirements to become school counselors.
+Graduates of the MS in Clinical Mental Health Counseling meet coursework requirements for the Licensed Professional Counselor (LPC) in Louisiana, while MS in School Counseling graduates fulfill state requirements to become school counselors.
+Those pursuing the Addiction Counseling track can become Addiction Counselors and may qualify for LPC licensure as well.
+A 75-hour combined track is also available in which students would focus on two of the three specialties.
 ULM also offers an online non-clinical Doctor of Philosophy (PhD) in Marriage and Family Therapy with a Concentration in Systemic Studies.
 This program helps students develop advanced knowledge of systems theories.
 A clinical, on-campus PhD in Marriage and Family Therapy that meets LPC and Licensed Marriage and Family Therapist (LMFT) licensure requirements in Louisiana is also available.

 References: